Guide To Visiting Antelope Canyon

 The following items are prohibited in Antelope Canyon:

-- Backpacks or other large bags fanny packs
+• Backpacks or other large bags

 Photography at Antelope Canyon

-Photographers travel from around the globe to capture the delicate light show that takes place on Antelope Canyon’s sandstone walls.
+Photographers travel from around the globe to capture the delicate light show that takes place on Antelope Canyon's sandstone canyon walls.
 Beams of light sneak through the tight, twisted canyon openings to display a vibrant and dancing kaleidoscope of orange-gold.

 Antelope Canyon and the Navajo Nation